 While politicians like Young Kim and Ken Calvert vote against climate funding, disaster preparedness, and clean energy investments, Joe has spent decades actually solving these problems.

-In Congress, Joe will:
+In Congress, Joe will fight to:

 🔷Secure federal funding for advanced wildfire detection technology, including the UCSD camera network;